St. Dominic Academy v. Makin

 Maine skirts the law to bar funding to religious education

-In 2021, three families brought a challenge to Maine’s religious education ban in Carson v.
+In 2018, three families brought a challenge to Maine’s religious education ban in Carson v.
 Makin.
-The Supreme Court took the case, and the following summer a six-Justice majority struck the state law down, paving the way for St. Dominic and many other faith-based schools to begin serving rural Maine families again.
+The Supreme Court took the case, and in 2022 a six-Justice majority struck the state law down, paving the way for St. Dominic and many other faith-based schools to begin serving rural Maine families again.

 However, in the lead up to the Carson case at the Supreme Court, officials in Maine saw the writing on the wall.
-Anticipating that the Court would strike down Maine’s ban on religious schools, Maine passed a new law to keep the religious schools out covertly.
-Maine’s new law requires schools that receive tuition funds to allow all religious expression equally, which prevents schools like St. Dominic from carrying out their ministry of educating students in the Catholic faith.
-And it gives the Maine Human Rights Commission—not parents or the school—the final word on how the school teaches students to live out Catholic beliefs regarding marriage, gender, and family life.
-As a result, faith-based schools are still being excluded from the state program to help rural families.
+Anticipating that the Court would strike down Maine’s ban on religious schools, Maine passed a new law to keep the religious schools it did not like out.
+Maine’s new law gives the Maine Human Rights Commission—not parents or the school—the final word on admissions, conduct, speech, and policies upholding Catholic beliefs regarding marriage, gender, and family life.
+As a result, faith-based schools with traditional beliefs are still being excluded from the state program to help rural families.

-Maine is punishing schools like St. Dominic because of their commitment to providing a holistic education in accordance with their beliefs.
-It is also punishing rural families who want to use the tuition program to send their children to faith-based schools.
+Maine is punishing schools like St. Dominic because of its commitment to providing a holistic education in accordance with its Catholic beliefs.
+It is also punishing rural families like the Radonises and Cronins who want to use the tuition program to send their children to faith-based schools.
 The Supreme Court has consistently and recently affirmed that states cannot cut off generally available funding from faith-based schools and families because they are religious.
 Faith-based schools should have the ability to partner with parents who want the best education for their children.

 Importance to Religious Liberty: